CommunicateNorge/AppAndIntFagkveld1302/README.md

-# Communicate fagkveld application and integration 13.02.2018

-## Using azure durable functons apis
+# Using azure durable functons apis

 ## How To Run This Sample